Gator website builder review - affordable tool for simple sites

 The Shippo integration does all – your customers will be able to select the shipping carrier and shipping time, not to mention, the shipping calculation will be done automatically based on your product’s description of weight and size.
 Additionally, as a store owner, you’ll be able to quickly generate shipping labels as well as make adjustments to shipping time and carriers.

 By using the Shippo integration, your clients will be able to choose from the most popular shipping carriers, such as FedEx, UPS, DHL, DPD, and many more.

 All Gator plans include free email marketing and SEO tools: so it would almost be a sin not to give it a spin, right?

 Well, I enjoyed how Gator set everything up.
 Straight from the dashboard, I could make a campaign in just a few clicks.
 Several pre-made mail options were already there for me to pick.

 And then, there was a very simple way to edit everything – it's extremely similar to the way you would be editing the site!
 I liked it.
 In fact, I think it works even better here, and you can make functional, good-looking emails with no fuss.

-Overall, I’m a fan of how HostGator website builder deals with emails.
-And remembering the campaigns are included in all plans, it’s certainly something worth trying.
+Overall, I'm a fan of how HostGator website builder deals with SEO tools and emails.
+And remembering the these features are included in all plans, it's certainly something worth trying.

 HostGator website builder offers a pretty extensive analytics suite.
 Here is where I'd show you my visitors...